 We are excited to report that Marissa Henry's article "Epic's Bastard Son: The Importance of Being Nothos in the Dionysiaca of Nonnus" just appeared in the Fall 2020 issue of the American Journal of Philology.

-Classics is joining the campus-wide celebration of 100 Years of Women at Berkeley by launching a series of occasional conversations with alumnae of the department, starting with Gertrude Allen (BA 1967).
+Classics is joining the campus-wide celebration of 150 Years of Women at Berkeley by launching a series of occasional conversations with alumnae of the department, starting with Mario Telò's conversation with Gertrude Allen (BA 1967).
 Read the conversation here.

 Graduate Admissions update: Berkeley Classics currently plans to run its regular admisssions process this year.
 More information on how to apply may be found here.